 You can save up to 75% on the cost of installing an EV smart home charging point.
 This is available even now, after 1 April 2022.
 It may be something you should consider, especially if don’t have a free charge point nearby.

 There’s a big downside – the scheme isn’t available to house owners at the moment (including mortgage payers).
 Only people renting or owning flats (and single-use properties) can take advantage of the discount.

 Imagine if you could go to a petrol station where they offered you free fuel.
 Think how long that queue would be, all day and night.
 Now amazingly, there are still many free electric car chargers throughout the country.
 But as you can imagine, the demand for these free chargers increases every day, along with the number of EV's on the road.

-According to Zap-Map, about 20% of all chargers in the UK are free – that’s almost 5,350!
-Most of these are found in supermarkets and in terms of which part of the UK gets the most free EV public chargers – the trophy goes to Scotland, which has nearly 1,500 free charging stations.
+According to Zap-Map, there are 3,961 free charging points in the UK – around 10% the total number!
+Most of these are found in supermarkets and in terms of which part of the UK gets the most free EV public chargers – the trophy goes to Scotland, which has more than 1,300 free charging stations.

 If you can't find free then finding reasonable rates are your next course of action.
 Plan your routes and know where your next charge will be, and factor in a contingency charge station in case your first choice is taken or requires maintenance.

 There are some truly rip off rates out there at public chargers, I have seen some over ten times higher than what it would cost to charge at home.
 Check out our guide on charging to learn how long it takes to charge an EV.